 Rearranged in a new appealing way, your home decor looks fresh and new again.
 Without spending money, you have expanded what is possible, and created something new with the freedom to see what works for you in low stress way.

 Mirroring Environmental Stress

-The use of mirrors is widely used in interior design.
-They make rooms feel larger and brighter; which helps to fix issues with smaller or darker spaces.
+Mirrors are widely used in interior design.
+They make rooms feel larger and brighter.
 They have a special gift that expands light and magnifies the world around you.
-That’s the upside.
-When do mirrors add to your environmental stress?
+But when do mirrors add to environmental stress?

-The answer is; when you don’t like what they reflect back (like messy shelving).
-Another reason to keep your home clutter free.
-What you see is an amplification of your mess; which compounds your stress, day-after-day, building until something gives.
+The answer is; when you don’t like what they reflect back.
+They duplicate messy shelving, unironed washing or toys on the floor.
+What your brain sees is an amplification of everything you have to do; which compounds your stress, day-after-day, building until something gives.

-Next, there is a more personal issue.
-If you have any kind of anxiety around seeing your body, avoid too many mirrors.
+If you have any kind of anxiety around your body then you should avoid too many mirrors.
 The extreme version of this disorder is Body Dysmorphic Disorder; a recurring preoccupation with your body or appearance.
 London’s Institute of Psychiatry also found that women without the disorder felt an elevated sense of anxiety and stress when looking in a mirror for long periods.

-Remove your mirrors and replace them with artwork, and see if it makes a difference.
+Remove your mirrors and replace them with artwork.
+Give your brain something else to concentrate on to see if it makes a difference.

 Clutter Increases Your Environmental Stress